 - 2010, Matt Bettencourt (-11).
 338 yards (2nd), 78.6% fairways (44th), 59.7% greens in regulation (41st), 1.56 putts per GIR (1st).

-So let’s take a view from players as to how the course sets up and what specific skills it requires:
+Let’s take a view from players as to how Montreux sets up and what skill sets the course favours:

 Greg Chalmers (2016): “No, normally you guys get like a nice little 15-mile-an-hour breeze at some point.
 This didn’t do a lot today.
 I thought we were going to get some light breezes up around 14, 12.
 Really wasn’t a factor.
 And when it’s windy here, it’s tricky and the greens are getting firmer.
 I think it will get trickier as the week goes on if there’s no water put on it.
 Looking forward to that.
 Start slowing down a bit.
 When you’ve got all these altitude – not just the actual altitude but all the level changes you have out here going down 17 and things like that.
 Few other holes like that.”